MIDS-scaling-up/v3/week07/hw/README.md

 We our conducting an in-class competition on Kaggle.
 You can find instructions [here](https://www.kaggle.com/c/midsw251birds/overview).
 You may need to create a user on the platform first.

 Reference material is found in [this](https://arxiv.org/abs/1812.01187?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+arxiv%2FQSXk+%28ExcitingAds%21+cs+updates+on+arXiv.org%29) paper - make sure to read it first.

+The goal of the homework is to develop a model in kaggle (referencing the Benchmark script if you wish), which willl score as high an accuracy score as possible.
+Also, you should implement at least three concepts from the Lab (or alternatively from the referenced paper) into your solution.

+There is a public leaderboard which will be visible through the competition.
+At the end (Midnight UTC, Friday 25th), the private leaderboard ranking will be revealed!!

 To submit your homework, you need to submit two things to ISVC.
 1. A screen shot of your score on the leaderboard.